muratk5n/thirdwave/en/2020/07/h2-numbers.md

 Driving

 UK drove 303.7 billion miles in 2013.
-Take miles driven in one day and assume energy it is stored in bats, with range 250 miles per 75 kwh bat, project it to world population,
+Take miles driven in one day and assume energy it is stored in batteries, with range 250 miles per 75 kwh bat, project it to world population,

 ```python
 uk_world_ratio = 113